batect/batect/ROADMAP.md

   * improve the getting started guide (it's way too wordy)
 * make error message formatting (eg. image build failed, container could not start) prettier and match other output (eg. use of bold for container names)
 * make configuration-related error messages clearer and remove exception class names etc.
-* fix the issue where if the fancy output mode is enabled and any of the lines of output is longer than the console width, the progress information doesn't correctly overwrite previous updates
-  * handle the case where the console is resized while batect is running
 * easy way to update to new versions when notified (eg. `batect update` downloads new wrapper script and replaces it in place)
 * use batect to build batect (self-hosting)
 * move to Kotlin/Native